-Political and ideological activities of The Florida Bar are primarily influenced by the Rules Regulating The Florida Bar as promulgated by the Supreme Court of Florida, by operational policies of The Florida Bar Board of Governors, and by court decisions that have explored First Amendment rights of individual members of unified state bars or other mandatory membership organizations.
+Political and ideological activities of The Florida Bar are primarily influenced by the Rules Regulating The Florida Bar as promulgated by the Supreme Court of Florida, by operational policies of The Florida Bar Board of Governors, and by court decisions that have explored the First Amendment rights of individual members of unified state bars or other mandatory membership organizations.

 Within those confines, The Florida Bar works to advise and assist the courts and all other branches of government on a variety of law-related matters.
-Through its officers, volunteer members, professional staff and retained counsel, The Florida Bar presents a visible and respected presence within the political arena at both the state and federal levels.
+Through its officers, volunteer sections, professional staff and retained counsel, The Florida Bar presents a visible and respected presence within the political arena at both the state and federal levels.

 II.
 Florida Bar Policy

 Consideration of possible legislative or political activity by all of the Bar’s various reviewing authorities involves a two-step analysis.
-Any potential position of The Florida Bar or an organic Bar committee must undergo a threshold analysis to verify whether the matter is within the scope and purposes of the Bar, followed by a second determination of the merits of the issue as proposed.
+Any potential position of The Florida Bar or Bar committee must undergo a threshold analysis to verify whether the matter is within the scope and purposes of the Bar, followed by a second determination of the merits of the issue as proposed.
 For the Board of Governors to formalize a proposal as an official Bar position, a two-thirds margin on both these votes is required of those governors present at a regular meeting of the board.

-For the executive committee to formalize a proposal as an official bar position, two-thirds of the committee must vote that the issue is within the scope and purposes of the Bar.
+For the Executive Committee to formalize a proposal as an official Bar position, two-thirds of the committee must vote that the issue is within the scope and purposes of the Bar.
 Any subsequent action on the merits of the measure similarly requires a two-thirds vote.

-During a legislative session or other political emergency when it is not feasible to convene the executive committee, the president may act upon proposed legislation or other pending issues.
-Board policies state that such emergency action should be in consultation with the president-elect and chair of the legislation committee if possible.
+During a legislative session or other political emergency when it is not feasible to convene the Executive Committee, the president may act upon proposed legislation or other pending issues.
+Board policies state that such emergency action should be in consultation with the president-elect and chair of the Legislation Committee, if possible.

 Once adopted, legislative positions of the Bar are published in The Florida Bar News for official notice to every member.
-Within 45 days of the date of publication, Bar members may file a written objection to a specific legislative position.
+Within 45 days of the date of publication, any Bar member may file a written objection to a specific legislative position.
 Upon receipt of a timely objection, dues money allocated to the advocacy of any contested issue is immediately escrowed for possible rebate.
 The Board of Governors has an additional 45 days to decide whether to authorize a pro rata refund to the objecting member, or to refer the matter to arbitration.

-Legislative positions of Bar sections evolve via a similar procedure, in that they are usually first considered by the legislation committee and then by the board.
+Legislative positions of Bar sections evolve via a similar procedure, in that they usually are first considered by the Legislation Committee and then by the board.
 To accommodate Bar sections with active political agendas, board policies provide for an expedited review of section submissions upon request.
 Procedures reflect a “notice and estoppel” type philosophy, which acknowledges a section’s basic authority to lobby a matter unless prohibited by the Bar within specific timelines, or affected by court action.